JPC-AV/JPC_AV_videoQC/README.md

 This repository stores python scripts designed to help process digital audio and video media created from analog sources.
 The scripts will confirm that the digital fiels conform to predetermined specifications.

 ## Requirements:
-A requirements.txt and installation script is on our Roadmap and will be implemented soon.
+An installation script is on our Roadmap and will be implemented in the future.
 In the meantime please find dependencies below:

 The scripts are written and tested in the follow environemnt:
 `conda create -n JPC_AV python=3.10.13`

 They make use of the following python modules which are not built-in:
-- fnmatch
-- yaml
+`pip install -r requirements.txt`

 Command line tools:
 - MediaConch